guettli/programming-guidelines/README.md

 If the TypeScript compiler creates JavaScript, then the output is generated code since the created JavaScript source is intended for the interpreter only.
-Not for the human.
+Not for humans.
 If you create JavaScript with a keyboard and a text editor it is source code.
 Don't mix source code and generated code in one file.

-With other words: source code gets created by humans with the help of an editor or IDE.
+In other words: source code gets created by humans with the help of an editor or IDE.

 ### Don't believe the "automatically create foo" hype

 If you are new to software development you are fascinated by the magic.
 You can create things!
-In this section I call the magic output "foo".
+In this section, I call the magic output "foo".

 Yes, you can automatically create foo with a script.
 Whatever "foo" is in your context: It has no value.
 It is worth nothing.
-It is dust in the wind like a web page which displays the current time.
+It is dust in the wind like a web page that displays the current time.
 This output is only temporarily valuable.

 Look at the basic IPO pattern: Input - Processing - Output (in this case